-In another article, we provide a comprehensive overview of WordPress Themes.
+In a previous post, we have written a comprehensive overview of WordPress Themes.

-If you would like to learn more about WordPress themes and what makes themes unique, then make sure to check out the post here: Understanding WordPress Themes – A Guide For Beginners
+If you haven’t yet discovered themes and what makes WordPress themes so attractive to website owners, then make sure to check out this post: A Newbies’ Guide To Understanding WordPress Themes

-In this article, you will learn where you can search for free and paid themes for your website.
-You will also learn about the different types of WordPress theme resources and get tips on how to ensure that you get the right themes for your needs and how to avoid having to deal with problems like lack of product support and poorly-coded themes.
+In this blog post, you will learn where you can look for free and paid themes for your WP site.
+You will also learn about the different types of WP theme resources and get tips on how to ensure that you get the right themes for your needs and how to avoid having to deal with problems like lack of support and poor coding.

-As explained in our previously-mentioned article, a WordPress theme is a special type of web design template that is used on WordPress-powered websites and blogs and designed specifically for the WP CMS platform.
+As we’ve explained in our previously-mentioned post, a theme is a special type of web template that is used on WordPress-driven websites and designed to work specifically with WordPress in mind.

-Many skilled web designers and website development companies create themes for WordPress.
-Consequently, members of the WordPress community have access to thousands of professional-quality WP themes covering an extensive range of uses.
+Many individual website designers and website development companies create themes for WordPress.
+Consequently, WordPress users have access to thousands of professional-quality WP themes designed for a wide range of purposes and needs.

-Let’s say you were to open up Google and search for something like the following:
+Let’s say you were to go to Google and search for something like this:

 - best paid WordPress themes

-- best paid WordPress themes for writers (enter whatever your business, search topic or blog is about)
+- best paid WordPress themes for churches (type in whatever your business, search topic or website is about)

-Chances are that you are going to get an overwhelming amount of information to sort through in the search results.
+You are probably going to get an overwhelming amount of information to sort through in the search results.

-So, to help you save time and make things easier, we’ll just cut through the clutter and make the process of finding great WordPress themes really simple.
+So, to help you save time and make things easier, let’s just cut through the clutter and make the process of finding great WP themes really simple.

 WordPress.com vs WordPress.org Themes

-Before we start, you need to know that WordPress offers users both a hosted and a self-hosted version.
-We’ll explain these differences in a separate post.
-To keep things simple, we’ll only cover themes for the self-hosted version of WordPress (WordPress.org) in this article, as these give you more freedom, more options and more control over the design of your website.
+Before we get started, you should know that WordPress offers both a hosted and a self-hosted version.
+We’ll explain these differences in a later article.
+To keep things simple, let’s just focus on finding themes for the self-hosted version of WordPress (WordPress.org) in this post, as these give you more freedom, more options and more control over the design of your website.

 Free vs Paid Themes

-Next, it’s important to know that typically, you’ll find both Free and Paid themes made available.
-Free themes for WordPress are normally distributed as Open Source Software under the terms of the GNU General Public License, or they can be licensed for use as Premium (paid) themes.
+Next, it’s useful to know that there are thousands of Free and Paid themes being made available.
+Free WordPress themes are normally distributed as Free Software under the terms of the GNU General Public License, or they are made available to users as Premium (paid) themes.

-WordPress Theme Directories vs Commercial WP Theme Agencies
+WP Theme Marketplaces And Directories vs Commercial WP Theme Developers

 There are two types of places where you can find themes.
-The first place is in WordPress theme marketplaces and WordPress theme directories.
-The second are the commercial and independent WordPress theme vendors.
+The first place is in theme marketplaces and WordPress theme directories.
+The second place are the commercial and independent theme developers.

-WordPress theme marketplaces and WP theme directories are large aggregators of themes. theme developers (both commercial and independent) list their themes (both free and paid) in the marketplace or directory and customers search for these just like they would if they were shopping for apps on an app store or software directory.
+WordPress theme marketplaces and theme directories are large aggregators of themes. theme developers (both commercial and independent) list their themes (both free and paid) in the marketplace or directory and visitors find these just like they would if they were shopping for apps on an app store or software marketplace.

-Some of the bigger marketplaces don’t just sell WordPress themes.
-They can also sell WordPress plugins and templates for other web applications (e.g. Joomla, Drupal, etc.)
+Some of the larger marketplaces don’t just sell WordPress themes.
+They can also sell WP plugins and templates for other web applications (e.g. Joomla, Drupal, etc.)

-Commercial and independent theme developers typically develop both free and paid themes, and can vary in size, from an individual theme designer or a small team of developer, to large web and theme design and development companies.
+Commercial and independent theme design companies typically will create both free and premium themes, and can vary in size, from an individual theme designer or a small team of designer, to large theme design and development companies.

-As you will see, many commercial theme design houses sell their themes exclusively on their own web sites, but some will also list their themes in marketplaces and directories, or even create a free or “lite” version of their themes for free directories .
+Most commercial theme companies sell their themes exclusively on their own web sites, but some will also list their themes in marketplaces and directories, or even create a free or “lite” version of their themes for free WordPress theme directories .

-Let’s now show you where to find the best WordPress themes for your website.
+Let’s now show you where to find the best themes for your blog.

-Choosing Great WP Themes For Your Website Or Blog
+Where To Find Great Themes For Your Website Or Blog

 WordPress.org

-The official WordPress theme directory is the biggest and best place to download WordPress themes for free.
-In fact, it’s probably the only free theme directory you should use when looking for free WP themes.
-The reason for this, is because –as many free software users have discovered– downloading free software, add-ons, apps, templates or themes from untrustworthy places can place your computer, digital presence and even your entire business at risk.
+The official WordPress theme directory is the largest and best place to download free WP themes.
+In fact, it’s probably the only free theme directory you should use when looking for free WordPress themes.
+The reason why, is because –as many free software users have learned– downloading free software, add-ons, apps, templates or themes from untrustworthy places can contain malicious code and place your computer, digital presence and even your entire business at risk.

-The WordPress directory is not only a trustworthy and reputable place to download themes for your website or blog, but it also uses a review team comprised of dedicated and enthusiastic volunteers to review and make sure that each theme listed in the directory meets high standards of quality and security.
+The WordPress.org directory is not only a trustworthy and reputable place to download themes for your site, but it also uses a theme review team comprised of dedicated and code-savvy volunteers to review and ensure that each theme listed in the directory complies with high standards of quality and security.

-To browse thousands of excellent FREE WordPress themes from the official Themes Directory, go here:
+To browse thousands of great-looking FREE WordPress themes from the official WP Themes Repository, go here:

 http://www.wordpress.org/extend/themes

-Useful Tip: You can easily browse through every WordPress theme in the WordPress.org theme directory and not only find what you are looking for, but also easily install and start using it directly from within your WordPress admin panel with just a few clicks.
+Useful Tip: You can easily browse through every theme in the WordPress.org directory and not only find what you are looking for, but also easily install and activate it directly from inside your WordPress admin panel with a few mouse clicks.

-Note: in the post where we discuss the importance of choosing “responsive” WP themes, we explained how responsive themes ensure that your theme will work across all devices (e.g. your visitors’ PCs, smartphones and tablets) …
+Note: in the article where we discuss the importance of choosing “responsive” WP themes, we explained how these ensure that your theme will work across all devices (e.g. your visitors’ laptops, smartphones and tablets) …

-It’s a good idea to use responsive themes, and the WordPress theme filtering option lets you search across its entire database of free themes …
+It’s a good idea to use responsive themes, and the WordPress theme filtering option lets you do just that …

-… and bring back only WordPress themes that are “responsive” …
+… and bring back only WordPress themes that have been built using “responsive” design standards …

 Pros & Cons Of Using Free Themes

-The obvious “pro” to using free themes is that it costs you nothing to download and use the theme.
-Additionally, many free themes are professionally designed and come with a number of customizable features, giving you great flexibility and choice in how you configure all of its various layout elements.
+The obvious “pro” to using free themes is that it costs nothing to download and use the theme.
+Additionally, many free themes are professionally designed and provide a number of built-in customizable options, giving you great flexibility and choice in how you configure all of its various layout elements.

-The ”cons” to using free WP themes are that your themes may not get updated as often with new features and bug fixes, and it’s unrealistic to expect the theme developer to provide dedicated support, especially if they are not getting paid.
-Most free themes will ask you for a donation to help cover costs of providing support.
+The downside to using free WordPress themes are that your themes may not get updated as often with new features and bug fixes, and it’s unrealistic to expect the theme developer to provide urgent support, especially if they are not getting paid.
+Many freely distributed themes will ask you for a donation to help cover support costs.

 When downloading free themes, therefore, check to see when the theme was last updated.
-If it’s been well over one year since any updates were last made, then you should think carefully about downloading it, as the theme may have been abandoned by its developer.
+If it’s been well over one year since any changes were last made, then you should think carefully about using it, as the theme may have been abandoned by its developer.

-If you’re just getting started and your website or blog is still quite new, there is nothing wrong with using a free theme until you have a better idea of the kind of site design that would work best for your site before spending any money on premium themes.
-Who knows, the free theme you’ve downloaded could be exactly what works for you and for your business.
+If you’re just getting started and your website or blog is still relatively new, there is nothing wrong with using a free theme until you have a better idea of the kind of site design that would work best for your site before spending any money on paid themes or even on custom web design.
+Who knows, the free theme you’ve downloaded may just be the thing that works for you and for converting your site visitors into customers.

-Now that we’ve seen how to find free WP themes in the WordPress theme directory and how to narrow down your search for themes that meet your specific criteria, it’s time to turn our attention to finding paid WP themes.
+Now that we’ve seen how to find free themes in the WordPress.org theme directory and how to narrow down your search for themes that meet specific requirements, let’s turn our attention to premium themes.

 Paid WP Themes

-If you are looking for themes with stunning design, or professional quality yet highly affordable WordPress web design themes with a distinctive look, unique customizable options and ongoing support, then search through the WordPress theme galleries of the “Premium” theme design agencies listed below:
+If you are looking for themes with stunning web design, or professional quality yet highly affordable WordPress web design themes with a distinctive look, unique customizable options and responsive support, you can search through the WordPress theme galleries of the “Premium” theme design agencies listed below:

 WordPress Theme Directories